-The Hanshin Railway is one of three train companies that connect Osaka to Kobe, together with the JR Line and the Hankyu Electric Railway.
-Of these, the Hanshin Railway is the southernmost, running along the seaside.
+The Hanshin Railway is one of three train companies connecting Osaka to Kobe, along with the JR Line and the Hankyu Electric Railway.
+The Hanshin Railway is the southernmost, running along the seaside.

-The atmospheres along each of these three railway lines are different, however, the Hanshin Line is said to be the most commonly used.
+The atmospheres along these three railway lines are different.
+However, the Hanshin Line is said to be the most commonly used.
 Because of that, you can also enjoy communicating with the friendly locals of the town.

 - Table of Contents